zac-heisey/team-business/_pages/car.md

 ### KEY LEARNINGS

 Participants gain an understanding of how to identify opportunities for improvement within the business with a direct impact on profitability.
-They gain a dramatic appreciation for the relationship between quality, volume, and cost inside a classic business operational structure.**Key Learnings:**
+They gain a dramatic appreciation for the relationship between quality, volume, and cost inside a classic business operational structure.

 * Business drivers: quality, volume and cost
 * How changing these drivers affects profitability